mjambon/dune-deps-action/README.md

 Visit the "Actions" tab on your project's GitHub page.
 You should see some work being done for the "dependency graph" workflow.

-If successful, the should now be a `.deps` folder at the root of your project.
+If successful, there should now be a `.deps` folder at the root of your project.

+Note: There are ways to reference an existing workflow rather than copy-pasting it as suggested above.
+It may or may not be a good thing.

 ### Step 2: Show the graph